How do I apply to the Summer Residential Governor’s School for Mathematics, Science, and Technology?

 The Summer Residential Governor’s School for Mathematics, Science, and Technology has several field trips over the course of the program.
 Typically, we have one trip to the Virginia Museum of Natural History in Martinsville early in the program.
 We travel for recreation purposes to a theme park.
-In 2015, we will be going to Busch Gardens.
+In 2019, we will go to King’s Dominion.
 (Let us know if you have a season pass to the theme park, and bring it with you to Governor’s School.)

 In addition, some of the courses take day-long field trips to other sites.
 In past years, courses have taken trips to labs at both Virginia Tech and the University of Virginia, as well as to the Pedlar River.